What are clickers?

 Can I use clickers with my Sakai course?

 Instructors interested in recording i>clicker results in Sakai should add the tool to their course(s) (instructions are at Sakai Tools) and direct students to register their clickers in their Sakai courses (instructions are at Students Register Clickers).
 If students do not register their clickers in a course, the instructor will not be able to upload the results from an i>clicker session.
 For additional assistance, visit i>clicker.

 Complete Classroom Kit

 Loyola has two complete classroom kits containing a base receiver, 2 instructor remotes, 50 participant remotes, USB extension cable, and a flash drive containing the latest Windows and Mac version of the i>clicker software all bundled in a carrying case on wheels.
 This kit is available to faculty and staff interested in trying out the technology for a single class session or individual meeting.
 The kit must be returned within 48 hours of receipt.
-At this time the kit is not available in the Instructional Technology and Research Support online equipment loan program.
-Please contact Liz Van Kleeck directly at email@example.com for questions and/or to make a request.
+Starting August 1st, kits will be available in the Instructional Technology and Research Support online equipment loan program.
+Please contact Sarah Kentner directly at firstname.lastname@example.org for questions and/or to make a request.

 2013 i>clicker Assessment Report

 In Fall 2012, Instructional Technology & Research Support and the Faculty Center for Ignatian Pedagogy collaborated to conduct an assessment of Loyola's clicker solution, i>clicker.
 All faculty i>clicker users and their students were surveyed on their use and impressions of i>clickers.
 A copy of the 2013 report is available here: 2013 iclicker Assessment Report.